What You Need To Know Before You Get Your First Tattoo

 Getting tattooed can be an intimidating process, especially if it’s your first time.
 But if you follow a few simple tips, you’re very likely to have a good tattoo experience.

 - Keep yourself hydrated and avoid drinking alcohol for 12 hours before you get your tattoo.
-Alcohol and other blood thinners can jeopardize the healing process of your fresh tattoo — not to mention that most artists won’t tattoo you when you’re intoxicated.
+Alcohol can jeopardize the healing process of your fresh tattoo — not to mention that most artists won’t tattoo you when you’re intoxicated.
+Other additives to avoid prior to a tattoo appointment include over the counter painkillers and high amounts of coffee.

 - Be prepared.
 Even a single session can take several hours, depending on how intricate your tattoo design is.
 It’s a good idea to bring a light snack and a hydrating drink with you.